ATS-UAE/car-rental-management-docsify/docs/bookings.md

 # Bookings

-Users of the application can manage bookigns through the "Bookings" page.
+Users of the application can manage bookings through the "Bookings" page.

 ## Creating Bookings